Outta Sight Records

 Outta Sight Records, also known as Outta Sight Soul Essentials was formed in the UK in December 2006, as part of the Castle Music family of imprints within the Sanctuary Records Group.
 It was conceived as a vehicle to reissue the soul catalogue owned by the group.
 The catalogue included the Pye and Piccadilly/Dawn UK labels plus De-Lite, Sugarhill, Chelsea, Perception, Today, Maple and associated subsidiaries.
 In late 2007 Sanctuary was acquired by the Universal Music Group (UMG).
 Outta Sight reverted to being an independent label and was relaunched in February 2010.
 The label, based in Warwickshire, England is distributed in the UK by Passion Music Limited and Essential Music & Marketing.

-Outta Sight specializes in Northern Soul and Rare soul music and as at 2010 is the only UK record label to release previously unissued material by Detroit girl group The Heartstoppers, Susan Phillips, Innervision and Michael Valvano.
-The label is distributed around the world finding particular favour in the USA and Japan.
+Outta Sight specializes in Northern soul and Rare soul music and as at 2010 is the only UK record label to release previously unissued material by Detroit girl group The Heartstoppers, Susan Phillips, Innervision and Michael Valvano.
+The label is distributed around the world finding particular favour in the US and Japan.